 - 1. Except in cases of emergency or unavoidable situations, a personal leave request should be submitted to the Building Principal 3 days before the requested date. - 2.
 No personal leave day may be used immediately before or immediately after a holiday, or during the first and/or last 5 days of the school year, unless the Superintendent grants prior approval. - 3.
 Personal leave may not be used in increments of less than one-half day. - 4.
 Personal leave is subject to any necessary replacement's availability. - 5.
-Personal leave may not be used on an in-service training day and/or institute training days. - 6.
-Personal leave may not be used when the employee's absence would create an undue hardship. - 7.
-Part-time employees who work at least half time are entitled to one (1) paid personal leave day per year.
-One personal leave day may be carried to the next year, not to exceed 3 days.
+Personal leave may not be used when the employee's absence would create an undue hardship.